-- (3) The carrier reserves the right to require a medical clearance from a registered physician if travel involves any unusual risk or hazard to the passenger or to other persons (including, in cases of pregnant passengers, unborn children). - (4) The carrier will refuse to transport, or will remove at any point, any passenger whose actions or inactions prove to the carrier that his or her mental or physical condition is such as to render him incapable of caring for him or herself without assistance, unless he or she is accompanied by an attendant who will be responsible for caring for him or her en route and, with the care of such an attendant, he or she will not require unreasonable attention or assistance from the air crew. - (b) Passengers with a disability will not be permitted to occupy seats in designated emergency exit rows. - (c) Reservations should be made at least 48 hours in advance of travel, advising the carrier through its call centre as to the nature of the disability and assistance required, so that arrangements can be made.
-The carrier will make a reasonable effort to accommodate passengers who fail to make reservations 48 hours in advance. - (d) The carrier will accept the following items as priority checked baggage without charge: - (1) Carrier will accept wheelchairs with non-spillable dry cell batteries, including lead acid, with terminals disconnected and taped.
+- (4) The carrier will refuse to transport or will remove at any point, any passenger whose actions or inactions prove to the carrier that his mental or physical condition is such as to render the passenger incapable of caring for himself/herself without assistance, unless the passengers is accompanied by an attendant who will be responsible for caring for such passenger en route, and with the care of such an attendant, such passenger will not require unreasonable attention or assistance from employees of the carrier. - (c) Passengers with a disability will not be permitted to occupy seats in designated emergency exit rows. - (d) Reservations should be made at least 48 hours in advance of travel, advising the carrier as to the nature of the disability and assistance required, so that arrangements can be made.
+The carrier will make a reasonable effort to accommodate passengers who fail to make reservations 48 hours in advance. - (e) The carrier will accept the following items as priority checked baggage without charge: - (1) Wheelchairs with non-spillable batteries, with terminals disconnected and taped. - (2) Mobility aids such as, but not limited to, manually operated wheelchairs, scooters, walkers, crutches and canes.